 Points to Note:

-When to use artificial neural networks as oppose to traditional machine learning algorithms is a complex one to answer.
-It entirely depends upon on the problem in hand to solve.
+When to use artificial neural networks as opposed to traditional machine learning algorithms is a complex one to answer.
+It entirely depends upon the problem at hand to solve.
 One needs to be patient and experienced enough to have the correct answer.
-All credits if any remains on the original contributor only.
-In the next upcoming post will talk about Recurrent Neural Networks in detail.
+All credits if any remain on the original contributor only.
+The next upcoming post will talk about Recurrent Neural Networks in detail.

 Feedback & Further Question

 Conclusion – For any effective machine learning model requirement is only one which is reliable data pipelines.
-We have seen in the post above that ANN’s don’t create or invent any new information or facts.
+We have seen in the post above that ANNs don’t create or invent any new information or facts.
 ANN help us make sense of what’s already in front of us hidden in our data.
 Deep Learning, in short, is going much beyond machine learning and its algorithms that are either supervised or unsupervised.
-In DL it uses many layers of nonlinear processing units for feature extraction and transformation.
 ANN’s structure is what enables artificial intelligence, machine learning and supercomputing to flourish.
-Neural networks are powered language translation, face recognition, picture captioning, text summarization and lot more.
+Neural networks are powered by language translation, face recognition, picture captioning, text summarization and a lot more.

 ============================ About the Author =======================